SammyDodgerr/sky-bet-challenge/README.md

 You could also shell into the UI container using docker desktop and run 'ng test' (where the angular CLI is already installed). <br>

 ## Usage
+Note: this site has been optimized for desktop and is recommended to use it on bigger screens.<br>
+Given more time a mobile friendly view could be optimized.

+<b>Market View</b><br>
 The bell with the plus icon is available on markets, which enables live updates on the event.
-These should flash green when updated.
+These outcomes should flash green when updated.
-The '+' icon allows users to add outcomes to betslips, which should be maintained as you navigate through the UI.
-You can clear the betslip with the button at the bottom.
+The '+' icon allows users to add outcomes to betslips, which is maintained as you navigate through the UI.
+You can clear the betslip at any time with the button at the bottom.

+<b>Toolbar</b><br>
+There is a dynamic toolbar at the top right of the UI that is maintained throughout navigation, this shows toggles for displays.

+<b>General</b><br>
+If you ever want to go back to the main view from a match detail, there is a home icon in the top right of the match-detail view.